chain4travel/camino-docs/docs/camino-messenger/introduction.md

 In the Camino Messenger Protocol, there is no static data inclusion in any of the Search, Validate and Mint request/response messages to keep these messages as small and as efficient as possible.
 Static data can be pulled and kept up-to-date at the distributor side for mapping, product selection and descriptive content, but also to enrich search responses where required.
 Through an external schedule, suppliers can be requested for the list of new, changed and discontinued products on a daily or hourly basis, so that the details of these can be updated with the ProductDetails service in order to avoid the static data cache to lag behind.
 Front-ends and websites can complete the price and availability received in real-time with static data, descriptions, images, etc from this static data cache to keep the search response messages as small as possible.

+Together with the use of the serialized protobuf message format, the removal of static data from the realtime messages, will result to at least 50% less traffic, which has a substantial positive impact on the performance of your applications and traffic/rendering expenses.

 ## Versioning and Releases

 The `v1alpha` version first release was done on 18 January 2023.
-Feedback and reviews with Camino Network Partners are leading to improvements of Message Types.
+Feedback and reviews with Camino Network Partners lead to improvements of Message Types and the release of the first productive version "v1".
 A partner working with a specific Message Type to implement a connection to their system discovers errors or finds a concept is missing in the Camino MessageType.
+Through our Discord Messenger Protocol channel suggestions can be made and if adopted deployed with a new Message Type release.
 Conclusively one Message Type can be mature and and have only non-breaking improvements, while another Message Type is actively being developed.
-While "Accommodation" might be in a productive `v1`, we might have "Car Rental" in a `v2beta`.
+While "Accommodation" might be in a productive `v1`, we might have "Car Rental" in a `v2beta`, actively working with one or more partners to establish a productive `v2` for "Car Rental".
 As all message formats are released together, we simply have numeric releases that contain updates on one or more messages from one or more feature branches and PRs.

 ### Bot Version